-Mystical, philosophical, and morality thinking are not the main function of brain.
-From an evolutionary point of view, the main function of CNS, particularly hypothalamus, is hemostatic regulation of energy metabolism to survive and reproduce in harsh environment (Barrett).
+Mystical, philosophical, and morality moral thinking are not the main function of the brain.
+From an evolutionary point of view, the main function of the CNS, particularly the hypothalamus, is hemostatic regulation of energy metabolism to survive and reproduce in harsh environment (Barrett).
 CNS receives signals from the metabolic tissues to perform homeostatic regulation of metabolism.
 These inputs are hormones of gut and fat tissues and diet-derived circulating nutrients which cross blood-brain barrier (BBB).
-The brain-derived outputs including autonomic efferent nerves, in turn, regulate digestion, gut motility, absorption and metabolism in main metabolic organs (Roh).
-Interestingly, peripheral metabolic signals such as metabolites and hormones received by CNS also can influence emotions, behavior, decision making, motivation and higher cognitive functions.
+The brain-derived outputs including autonomic efferent nerves, in turn, regulate digestion, gut motility, absorption, and metabolism in the main metabolic organs (Roh).
+Interestingly, peripheral metabolic signals such as metabolites and hormones received by CNS also can influence emotions, behavior, decision making, motivation, and higher cognitive functions.
 Evidence shows that metabolic diseases including obesity and diabetes cause mental dysfunction.
-An obesogenic diet in mice can cause defective production of a cholesterol derived molecule in specific hypothalamic neurons, which ultimately decline memory (Ramírez).
-Fat tissue derived hormone, leptin, alters motivation, learning, memory, cognitive function, neuroprotection, and reproduction by affecting different brain areas (Morrison).
-Another adipose tissue hormone, adiponectin which decrease in obese individuals and may lead to mental disorders including dementia and Alzheimer’s disease (Forny).
-Obesity shows a reciprocal association with psychological conditions such as depression through alternation of hypothalamic–pituitary–adrenal axis (Silvia)
+An obesogenic diet in mice can cause defective production of a cholesterol derived cholesterol-derived molecule in specific hypothalamic neurons, which ultimately decline memory (Ramírez).
+Fat tissue derived tissue- derived hormone, leptin, alters motivation, learning, memory, cognitive function, neuroprotection, and reproduction by affecting different brain areas (Morrison).
+Another adipose tissue hormone, adiponectin which decreases in obese individual and may lead to mental disorders including dementia and Alzheimer’s disease (Forny).
+Obesity shows a reciprocal association with psychological conditions such as depression through an alternation of the hypothalamic–pituitary–adrenal axis (Silvia)

 These diet-derived signals also alter brain function.
 Anthelme Brillat-Savarin (1826) in his book “Physiology of Taste” has a famous quote: “Tell me what you eat and I will tell you what you are.”(Brillat-Savarin, 2012).
-Like other tissues, the CNS not only obtains energy and nutrients from diet, but also utilizes amino acids as the precursors of the neurotransmitters.
-Dietary proteins and their amino acid contents play an important role in maintaining people's cognitive abilities, and low protein intake may have negative effect on the occurrence of dementia in elder people (Glenn, Madero, & Bott, 2019).
-The low tryptophan diet cause a decline in serotonin synthesis in brain, which may influence mood and emotions (Hughes et al., 2003).
+Like other tissues, the CNS not only obtains energy and nutrients from diet but also utilizes amino acids as the precursors of the neurotransmitters.
+Dietary proteins and their amino acid contents play an important role in maintaining people's cognitive abilities, and low protein intake may have a negative effect on the occurrence of dementia in elder people (Glenn, Madero, & Bott, 2019).
+The low tryptophan diet causes a decline in serotonin synthesis in the brain, which may influence mood and emotions (Hughes et al., 2003).
 Dietary omega-3 fatty acids alter expression genes involved in maintaining synaptic function and plasticity in animals.
-Synaptic plasticity is alterations in synapses between neurons and allow them to adapt with new information (Aiguo).
-Diets with high saturated fats and refined carbohydrate decline brain-derived neurotrophic factor an subsequently synaptic plasticity in hippocampus (R Molteni)
+Synaptic plasticity is alterations in synapses between neurons and allows them to adapt with to new information (Aiguo).
+Diets with high saturated fats and refined carbohydrate decline brain-derived neurotrophic factors and subsequently synaptic plasticity in the hippocampus (R Molteni)

-There is considerable evidence for the link between mind disorders and imbalance in intestine bacteria or symbiosis.
-Experimental studies showed that germ free animals have altered neurotransmitter synthesis and degradation, which subsequently affect stress reactivity and anxiety-like behavior (Carabotti).
-Tryptophan as precursor of serotonin is consumed by some types of intestinal bacteria.
-Reduction of this microbial population leads to an increase in the amount of serum tryptophan or serotonin production, which finally increased mood and decreased anxiety, in animal models (Neufeld, Kang, Bienenstock, & Foster, 2011).
+There is considerable evidence for the link between mind mental disorders and imbalance in intestine bacteria or symbiosis.
+Experimental studies showed that germ free germ-free animals have altered neurotransmitter synthesis and degradation, which subsequently affect stress reactivity and anxiety-like behavior (Carabotti).
+Tryptophan as a precursor of serotonin is consumed by some types of intestinal bacteria.
+Reduction of this microbial population leads to an increase in the amount of serum tryptophan or serotonin production, which finally increased mood and decreased decreases anxiety, in animal models (Neufeld, Kang, Bienenstock, & Foster, 2011).
 In the feces of patients with severe depression, either an increase in harmful microbes or a decrease in beneficial intestinal bacteria have been found (Jiang et al., 2015).
-It is obvious that human and the microbes are inextricably intertwined as if we have never been alone.
-It even seems that the alteration in dietary pattern in the modern era has an effect on our way of thinking and feelings.
-Fast foods with harmful fat alter the ability to learn, think and memorize and provoke depression, anxiety and dangerous behavior in adolescents (Lowe, Morton, & Reichelt, 2020).
+It is obvious that humans and the microbes are inextricably intertwined as if we have never been alone.
+It even seems that the alteration in dietary pattern in the modern era has an effect on affetcs our way of thinking and feelings.
+Fast foods with harmful fat alter the ability to learn, think and memorize and provoke depression, anxiety, and dangerous behavior in adolescents (Lowe, Morton, & Reichelt, 2020).